mikaelvincent/intrinsic-rl/README.md

 ## Citation / Use

-This is a research scaffold intended for experiments and comparisons across intrinsic-motivation methods.
-See the dev spec for design choices and sprint plan: `devspec/dev_spec_and_plan.md`.
+This project is a research playground for intrinsic-motivation RL.
+Feel free to adapt it for your experiments, cite the repository when publishing results, and share improvements via pull requests.